hundredrabbits/thebook/north_pacific_logbook.md

 We make instant ramen.
 I crave ramen a lot these days, but everytime I eat some I get a stomach ache.
 I made a point of avoiding packet ramen for many years, but at sea I try not to deny my body what it craves.
 We didn't buy too many at least, and when we run out it'll be ramen detox time.
 We'll work that MSG out of our systems, somehow.

 We have some crystallized ginger for dessert.
 Our produce is looking past its best.
 We've got a 3/4 cabbage that is okay, 9 carrots, with a few starting to look tired, a daikon that is getting spotty, and 1/2 an eggplant.
 Our potatoes and onions are looking good.
 We've also got some preserved lotus roots, and many other dried vegetables, but we're keeping those for later.

-# Plant-based diet

-For the past 7 years, we have followed a plant-based diet for health, ethical and environmental reasons.
-Appropriately planned plant-based diets are healthful, nutritionally adequate, and may provide health benefits in the prevention and treatment of certain diseases.

-Planning provisions ahead is important, a lot of the places may not have specialty items like nutritional yeast, miso, dried legumes, dried beans, quality wholegrain flour, flax seeds and B12 supplements (see Pino's pantry for ingredient descriptions).
-If planning to spend time in countries where these aren't available, we stock up ahead of time, based on how much of each we typically eat in a week.

-We keep a lot of shelf-stable tofu aboard, a product that is a source of calcium (makes sure it is calcium-set) and protein.
-We use tofu to make sauces and sautees.
-For iodine, we carry iodized salt and seaweed (wakame or nori).
-Other essentials, like omega-6 (LA, linoleic acid), are found in pumpkin seeds and sunflower seeds, while omega-3 (ALA, alpha-linoleic acid) are available in linseed and chia seeds.

-Staples like oats and flour are found everywhere, varying in price and quality.
-There will always be fresh vegetables available, but the selection can be poor at times.
-Carrying dried versions of these foods, like dried peas or daikon, can help in a bind.
-We also preserve food whenever possible.

-> "You don’t need to be an expert to preserve food, or any fancy technology.
-Just a container, some salt, and trust in the world of bacteria and fungi." — A. Vansintjan, 2017.

-Lacto-fermentation is easy to do, requiring only vegetables, salt and water—no canning, refrigeration or fancy equipement is necessary.
-We make sauerkraut, and other pickled vegetables (carrots, beet root, garlic etc).
-There are many other ways to preserve vegetables, like nuka (japanese technique) and with miso.
-Fermentated foods are nutritious, unlike canned foods.
-As Alex Lewin, author of *Real Food Fermentation and Kombucha, Kefir, and Beyond*, said: "With canning you kill all of the microbes and seal it hermetically.
-With fermentation you invite the microbes you want and don’t let in the ones you don’t.
-Fermentation is diplomacy and canning is a massacre."

-Below is a list of rules that we go by, when choosing what to eat:

-    1. Eat varied foods.
-Biodiversity in the diet means less monoculture in the fields.
-    2. Pay more.
-Spend more for foods grown or raised less intensively and with more care, eat less.
-    3. Eat mostly plants.
-Especially leafy greens.
-Cook, and if you can, plant a garden or sprout seeds and legumes.
-    4. Avoid processed foods.
-    5. Eat local seasonal ingredients.
-It's cheaper, and better for the planet.

 ##### 1000
 The wind is lessening, but isn't gone yet.
 Devine is reading Ursula Le Guin's The Dispossessed, while steering with a line from the companionway stairs.
 I just woke up from a an hour-long nap, feeling refreshed.
 We got a message from Robusta, complaining about the waves.
 Yep, the waves yesterday were shit.
 Our positions on the live tracker are updating again, thanks to Devine's dad.